 - To develop approaches, frameworks, and tools that deal with the root causes of violent conflict and the norms of protection;

 - To identify through multidisciplinary and practice-oriented research how violent conflict can be prevented by local and international responses;

-The outbreak, recurrence and escalation of contemporary violent conflict continues to challenge the foundations of the international response.
+The outbreak, recurrence, and escalation of contemporary violent conflict continue to challenge the foundations of the international response.
 To provide reflection and with focus on the prevention of mass atrocities, projects will focus on the Responsibility to Protect doctrine, the relevance of Just War theory, and civilian protection.

 In addressing some of the root and instrumental causes of violent conflict, projects in this theme will conduct policy-relevant research on water and climate change through comparative country research and local case studies.
 Through a series of initiatives, we will explore the relationship between the management of water and the prevention of violent conflict by taking a multi-level governance approach.
 The research on climate change will identify and address the vulnerabilities and challenges for specific regions and through a conflict-sensitive approach.

 Institutions and Governance

 Institutions at the international, national, and sub-national levels shape our capacity to prevent and respond to violent conflict and other forms of crises.
 Projects in this theme will consider the relationship between formal and informal organizations, the impact of institutional reform in ‘post-conflict’ settings, and the specific role of municipalities as the first response and ‘clearing house’ for a wide range of grievances and tensions in contexts of rapid urbanization.